Steal This Album!

-Steal This Album! is the third studio album by American heavy metal band System of a Down, released on November 26, 2002, by American Recordings and Columbia Records.
+Steal This Album! is the third studio album by the American heavy metal band System of a Down, released on November 26, 2002, by American Recordings and Columbia Records.
 Produced by Rick Rubin and Daron Malakian, it peaked at number 15 on the US Billboard 200.

 Background

 In early 2002, medium-quality MP3s of the album were released on the internet under the name Toxicity II.
-The band issued a statement expressing disappointment that fans were hearing material that was unfinished, and they worked to release a completed, better quality version of the album, which became Steal This Album!.
+The band issued a statement expressing disappointment that fans were hearing material that was unfinished, and they worked to release a completed, higher-quality version of the album, which became Steal This Album!

-Though often reported in the media as being a collection of B-sides and outtakes, the band insisted that the Steal This Album! material is of the same quality as the tracks which made it onto Toxicity.
+Though often reported in the media as a collection of B-sides and outtakes, the band insisted that the Steal This Album! material is of the same quality as the tracks that made it onto Toxicity.
 Vocalist Serj Tankian has said that the songs were left out of Toxicity "because they did not fit the overall continuity of the album".
 In May 2009, drummer John Dolmayan revealed that the album is his favorite System of a Down release.
 Similarly, Tankian also called the album his favorite System of a Down album in a 2012 AMA on reddit.

 A first version of "Streamline" was used in The Scorpion King soundtrack, which was released in early 2002, and as a B-side on the CD2 edition of "Aerials".

-Multi-instrumentalist Arto Tunçboyacıyan sings on the song "Bubbles", making his third appearance with System of a Down (having appeared on two songs on Toxicity).
+Multi-instrumentalist Arto Tunçboyacıyan sings on the song "Bubbles", marking his third appearance with System of a Down (having appeared on two songs on Toxicity).

-Commenting on the track "I-E-A-I-A-I-O", drummer John Dolmayan said it was inspired by an encounter he had with Knight Rider actor David Hasselhoff in a liquor store in Los Angeles when he was around 12:
+Commenting on the track "I-E-A-I-A-I-O", drummer John Dolmayan said it was inspired by an encounter he had with actor David Hasselhoff in a liquor store in Los Angeles when he was around 12: